The Damone Type of Thing: Reception

 The El Paso Times called it "a quietly sensitive album of an entertainer long confident of his success."

 Jason Ankeny of AllMusic praised Perry Botkin's arrangements and wrote that Damone "seizes upon the album's smoky, boozy atmosphere with gusto".

-Historian Will Friedwald stated that The Damone Type of Thing is an excellent album although it does "intermingle good stuff and bad."
+Historian Will Friedwald stated that The Damone Type of Thing is an "excellent album, although it does intermingle good stuff and bad."

+Both The Encyclopedia of Popular Music and AllMusic gave the album a four-star ratings.